FallenGameR/Tagger/readme.md

 What is Tagger?
 ---------------
 Tagger is an application that annotates other windows with text-and-color tags.
 Tag is displayed on top of the window and follows it.
 This allows to quickly remember why do you need this particular window opened.
-This comes in handy when you have lots of opened windows that are nearly indistinguishable from each other - like console windows or text editors.
+That comes in handy when you have lots of opened windows that are nearly indistinguishable from each other - like console windows or text editors.

 ![Tagger screenshot](https://github.com/FallenGameR/Tagger/raw/master/info/Screenshot.png)